-Using SQL Server Audit Logs
+7.2.12 Using SQL Server Audit Logs

-IDERA SOL Compliance Manager 5.5 and later allows you to take advantage of the SOL Server Audit Logs feature to track specific events occurring in your monitored environment.
-SQL Server Audit Logs is an event handling system that helps you reduce the size of data gathered and deliver performance gains over the default SQL trace method.
+Starting IDERA SQL Compliance Manager 6.0 and above, the SQL Compliance Manager default Event Collection method is SQL Server Audit Specifications.
+Use the SQL Server Audit Logs feature to track specific events occurring in your monitored environment.
+SQL Server Audit Logs is an event-handling system that helps you reduce the size of data gathered and deliver performance gains over the default SQL trace method.
 In SQL Compliance Manager 5.5 and later, only SELECT and DML events for SQL Server 2017 and later versions are supported by this feature.